 Asbestos in your home

 Many houses and flats are built with materials which contain asbestos.
-Asbestos in good condition is not a problem, but if it gets damaged it can release tiny fibres into the air.
-These fibres can cause serious lung disease if they are breathed in.
+Asbestos in good condition is not a problem, but if it gets damaged it can release tiny fibers into the air.
+These fibers can cause serious lung disease if they are breathed in.
 For this reason, you should not drill, saw, cut, sand or scrape materials which may contain asbestos.
-If you plan to do some work, or think you may have asbestos in poor condition, you should let us know so that we can give you advice and arrange for any tests to be carried out.
+If you plan to do some work or think you may have asbestos in poor condition, you should let us know so that we can give you advice and arrange for any tests to be carried out.

 To ensure residents’ safety, we carry out a number of asbestos surveys every year.
 We will write to you in advance if we need to survey your property.
 Please help us by letting our asbestos surveyors into your home to carry out these important inspections.

 Your tap water